Cutting the Wires: A Disruptive Alternative to Contract Railroad Dispatching Services

 - Provide real-time track occupancy and scheduling

-Railroads that implement autonomous dispatching have reported cost savings of 50–75% annually compared to traditional contract dispatching companies—a compelling figure for operations of all sizes.
+Railroads that have implemented autonomous dispatching with TrackAccess report significant cost savings—often 50-75% annually compared to conventional contract dispatching services.
+This makes it an appealing option for railroads of all sizes.

-For many railroads, especially those operating in dark territory or rural corridors, connectivity has long been a challenge.
-Satellite internet solutions—such as those offered by low Earth orbit (LEO) providers —are now solving this issue.
+For many railroads, particularly those operating in remote or rural areas (including dark territory), connectivity has long been a challenge.
+Satellite internet solutions, especially from low Earth orbit (LEO) providers, are solving this problem.

 These systems enable: